Christia Obcordata Grow & Care Guide (Swallowtail Butterfly Plant)

 Note to not get any water on the leaves of the plant as that can lead to mildew and mold.

-Temperature for Christia Obcordata
+Temperature and Humidity for Christia Obcordata

 Ensure that the minimum temperature range is 40° – 50°F (4° – 10°C) wherever you place them.